 WeakAuruas 2 specializes in making WoW Classic’s tirade of combat information easier to manage.
 It converts things like buffs/debuffs, HoT/DoT effects, and consumables into “auras” on the UI.
 These can then be moved around to create a dynamic UI that helps keep track of these vital pieces of information.
 In theory, it should offer a reasonable bump to player performance by consolidating the various class effects into an easily readable portion of the screen.
 Good stuff!

-I consider this one a bit too much like cheating, but when your whole raid team swears by it, you’re left with little choice but to conform so as to not be blamed for missing a mechanic.
-Deadlybossmods is like a mid-battle strategy guide.
+You might consider this one cheating, but when your whole raid team swears by it, you’re left with little choice but to conform so as to not be blamed for missing a mechanic.
+DeadlyBossMods is like a mid-battle strategy guide.
 Rather than research and memorize boss attack patterns, this thing screams at you before they’re about to happen, instructing you and your team to watch for things like incoming fears, big area attacks, or tank busters.
 It’s more a tool for end-game raiding, but if you don’t want to be squashed by dungeon bosses, it can help there, too.

 Retail WoW has had a built-in enemy drop table for a while now, but before that, AtlasLoot was the only thing stopping you from tabbing out to check where a specific piece of loot would drop.
-Remember; this was long before smartphones were a thing, so just grabbing your phone or tablet for a quick search wasn’t an option.
+Remember, this was long before smartphones were widely adopted, so just grabbing your phone or tablet for a quick search wasn’t an option.
 AtlasLoot Classic returns to provides a quick and easy way to see what your current target is able to drop, saving you the pain of reaching for your phone only to end up back on Twitter.
 No, that isn’t a personal anecdote at all.
-Stop judging me.

-There’s no denying we all used to look up quest objective locations on sites like WoWHead.
+Looking up quest objectives on sites like WoWHead was par for the course back in the days of vanilla World of Warcraft.
 It’s hard not to look for the fastest leveling routes when you’re repeating the process for the fourth time on a new character.
-If you’re not looking for the “vanilla” questing experience of wandering around aimlessly 70% of the time, Questie can help you out.
+If you’re not looking for the vanilla questing experience of wandering around aimlessly 70% of the time, Questie can help you out.
 It’s a very popular add-on that puts quest objectives on the map and can quickly show your progress.
 If you value your time, this is the one to get.

 How to install add-ons